-My research interests lie in Marxist political thought (specifically Latin American Marxism), democratic theory, and critical theory.
-In Marxist political thought, I am interested in Karl Marx’s theory of history and how later interpreters have grappled with this.
+Aside from Latin American political thought, I am interested in democratic theory and critical theory.
 In democratic theory, I am interested in questions about populism, the people, and the relationship between leader and people.
 In critical theory, I am interested in Enrique Dussel’s corpus.